The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 For federal income tax purposes, death triggers two things.
 It ends the decedent's last tax year for purposes of filing a federal income tax return, and it establishes a new tax entity, the "estate."

-The personal representative may be required to file the following returns, depending on income of the decedent, income of the estate and size of the estate:
+The personal representative in probate may be required to file the following tax returns, depending on income of the decedent, income of the estate and size of the estate:

 • Final Form 1040 income tax return, reporting income for the decedent's final tax year.